 Faber_MichaelVice President

-Michael Faber became vice president of The Ohio State University Wexner Medical Center and Health Sciences Advancement in July 2021.
-He is responsible for the performance of all aspects of advancement for the Wexner Medical Center, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, the seven health science colleges, more than 20 research institutes and multiple ambulatory care sites.
+Michael Faber became vice president of Medical and Health Sciences Advancement in 2021.
+He’s responsible for the performance of all aspects of advancement for the Wexner Medical Center, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, the seven health science colleges, more than 45 research institutes and multiple ambulatory care sites.
+These units are charged with raising more than $250 million annually.

-Michael has significant experience in fundraising to support leading-edge biomedical research and has distinguished himself as one of the nation’s top development leaders in the health sciences.
-He has more than 20 years of experience with a proven track record of conceptualizing successful solicitation strategies for seven-, eight- and nine-figure gifts, designing distinctive high-impact events, leveraging donor networks and implementing multibillion-dollar comprehensive advancement campaigns.
+Michael has significant experience in fundraising to support leading-edge biomedical research and has distinguished himself as one of the nation’s top development leaders in the health sciences and in working with donors in the tech sector.
+He has more than 25 years of experience with a proven track record of conceptualizing successful solicitation strategies for seven-, eight- and nine-figure gifts, designing distinctive high-impact events, leveraging donor networks and implementing multibillion-dollar comprehensive advancement campaigns.

-Most recently, Michael was the associate vice chancellor of University Development and Alumni Relations at the University of California, San Francisco (UCSF).
+Previous to joining Ohio State, Michael was the associate vice chancellor of University Development and Alumni Relations at the University of California, San Francisco (UCSF), which completed a $6.2 billion comprehensive campaign in 2020.
 His unit was charged with raising more than $500 million annually with a $47 million operating budget.
-He managed an advancement team of 100 professionals serving biomedical research units, basic science departments, professional schools and all adult clinical specialties for the UCSF School of Medicine and its affiliated medical center.
+He managed an advancement team serving basic and translational research, five professional schools and all adult clinical specialties for the UCSF School of Medicine and its affiliated medical center.
 In addition, Michael oversaw the department’s Office of Communications, events and principal gifts.

 Earlier in his career, he served in strategy and advancement roles at the Massachusetts Institute of Technology and Harvard University.